Spoilers for Final Fantasy VI, VII, X, and XII. You’ve been warned!

-Many vocal fans of the series have taken to social media to denounce Square-Enix and their most recent games.
+Many vocal fans of the series have taken to social media to denounce Square Enix and their most recent games.
 In particular, the Final Fantasy XIII saga has been the scapegoat for people’s rage.
-Mobile Final Fantasy games have also been vehemently opposed (opposition that I, in fact, completely defend, as I find micro-transactions and touch-screen games to be as damaging to the hardcore industry as the next guy).
+Mobile Final Fantasy games have also been met with vehement opposition (opposition that I, in fact, completely defend, as I find micro-transactions and touch-screen games to be as damaging to the hardcore industry as the next guy or gal).

 The Source of Many Fans’ Woes

 Now, I’ll admit, right off the bat, that I was disappointed by Final Fantasy XIII myself.
 I remember back in 2010, as a freshman in high school, waiting with bated breath for the end of the school day so I could run home, tear open the packaging for the title, slip the disk inside my PS3 (which I had purchased specifically to play this game), and experience the old Final Fantasy magic.